amejiarosario/amejiarosario.github.io/source/_posts/2018-08-14-Vue-js-Tutorial-for-beginners-Create-a-Todo-App.md

 });
 ```

-Now that we have the list we need to replace the `<li>` elements with each of the elements in the `data.todos` array.
+Now that we have the list on the data, we need to replace the `<li>` elements in `index.html` with each of the elements in the `data.todos` array.

 Let's do the CRUD (Create-Read-Update-Delete) of a Todo application.